ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This section describes in detail the format of messages exchanged by the participants when a node requests access to a given group.
 This exchange is based on ACE {{RFC9200}}.

-As defined in {{RFC9200}}, the Client requests the AS for the authorization to join the group through the KDC (see {{ssec-authorization-request}}).
+As defined in {{RFC9200}}, the Client asks the AS for the authorization to join the group through the KDC (see {{ssec-authorization-request}}).
 If the request is approved and authorization is granted, the AS provides the Client with a proof-of-possession access token and parameters to securely communicate with the KDC (see {{ssec-authorization-response}}).

 Communications between the Client and the AS MUST be secured, according to what is defined by the used transport profile of ACE.
 The Content-Format used in the message also depends on the used transport profile of ACE.
 For example, it can be application/ace+cbor for the first two messages and application/cwt for the third message, which are defined in the ACE framework.